amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Graphoplex 643](./figures/SlideRules/Graphoplex643/DSC00142.JPG)

 ***Graphoplex 640 Electric Log Log***—The Graphoplex 640 is another topping Darmstadt rule, like the BRL D.26.
-But breaking from the Darmstadt tradition, the Graphoplex 640 places the three $LL_n$ scales on the lower frame on the front of the slide rule.
-And the backside of the slide sports $cos$, $sin$, $tan$, and $C$ scales.
-This scale layout of placing the $LL_n$ scales, together with the $D$, $C$, and trigonometric scales, significantly improves the usability by reducing the need frequently to flip the slide rule.
+But breaking from the Darmstadt tradition, the Graphoplex 640 places the three $LL_n$ scales on the frontside, on the lower frame.
+And the backside of the slide holds the trigonometric scales and the $C$ scale, which are read through a single cutout on the right side of the rule.
+The cutout has a clear plastic cover with a hairline, which makes it easy to read all four scales on the backside of the slide.
+But having only one cutout makes it cumbersome to read the left-hand portions of these scales.
+The Graphoplex 640 places the three $LL_n$ scales together with the $D$ and $C$ scales.
+This arrangement significantly improves usability by reducing the need frequently to flip the slide rule when computing exponentiations.

 ![Graphoplex 640](./figures/SlideRules/Graphoplex640/DSC00166.JPG)

 ![Graphoplex 640](./figures/SlideRules/Graphoplex640/DSC00167.JPG)

 The Graphoplex 643 and the Graphoplex 640 were marketed as speciality electrical engineering slide rules.
-But I included them in this article, because they are excellent Darmstadt rules, too.
-I like them very much indeed.
+But they are fairly conventional Darmstadt rules.
+I like these rules very much.
 Yet, they are not my absolute favourite Darmstadt rules.
 Read on, to find out which one is my absolute favourite Darmstadt engineering slide rule.

 #### Hemmi (JP)

-***Hemmi 135 Pocket Advanced Darmstadt***—The Hemmi 135 pocket rule is a marvel: it is a miniature version of the Hemmi 130W, an advanced Darmstadt rule, except for the $LL_n$ scales on the backside of the slide.
+***Hemmi 135 Pocket Advanced Darmstadt***—The Hemmi 135 pocket rule is a marvel: it is a miniature version of the Hemmi 130W, an advanced Darmstadt rule, except for a minor difference with the $LL_n$ scales on the backside of the slide.
 Whereas the Hemmi 130W has four $LL_n$ scales, the Hemmi 135 has only three, given its diminutive size.
 See the full description in the Hemmi 130W subsection, below.

 ![Hemmi 135](./figures/SlideRules/Hemmi135/DSC00137.JPG)

 ![Hemmi 135](./figures/SlideRules/Hemmi135/DSC00138.JPG)

 ***Hemmi 130W Advanced Darmstadt***—The Hemmi 130W is my absolute favourite Darmstadt rule.
 There, I said it.
 I would very much like to have owned this rule, when I was a young engineering student those many years ago.
-Like all Hemmi slide rules, it is made of bamboo, my favourite slide rule material.
+As with all Hemmi slide rules, this rule is made of bamboo, my favourite slide rule material.
 The $S$, $T$, and $P$ scales, along with the usual ones, are on the frontside.
 Traditional Darmstadt rules have only $LL_1$, $LL_2$, and $LL_3$ on the backside of the slide.
-But the Hemmi 130W has $LL_0$, $LL_1$, $LL_2$, and $LL_3$.
-This makes this slide rule one of the most powerful Darmstadt simplex rules, capabilities wise.
-The $L$ and the $LL_n$ scales are read through the cutouts at each end.
-The plastic cover of each cutout is inscribed with a thin red index line for reading the scales.
+But the Hemmi 130W's slide has four $LL_n$ scales: $LL_0$, $LL_1$, $LL_2$, and $LL_3$.
+This makes this slide rule one of the most powerful Darmstadt simplex rules.
+The $L$ and the $LL_n$ scales are read through large cutouts at each end.
+The plastic cover of each cutout is inscribed with a fixed red hairline for reading the scales.

 ![Hemmi 130W](./figures/SlideRules/Hemmi130W/DSC00168.JPG)

 ![Hemmi 130W](./figures/SlideRules/Hemmi130W/DSC00169.JPG)

 I adore Darmstadt rules.
 I said so, often.
-And the Hemmi 130W is my absolute favourite Darmstadt rule.
+And of all the Darmstadt rules I won, I love the Hemmi 130W the most.
 Yet, I think Hemmi missed an opportunity with the way they used the real estate of the top and bottom edges of the frame.
 Typical of Hemmi simplex rules, this one is fairly thick.
-The top edge of the frame holds a vapid 27-cm ruler and the bottom edge holds an odd zero-centred 26-cm ruler with 13-cm linear scales sprinting out to each end.
+The top edge of the frame holds a vapid 27-cm ruler and the bottom edge holds an odd zero-centred 26-cm ruler with 13-cm linear scales crawling out to each end.
 Hemmi should, instead, have inscribed more useful scales, like the $ST$ scale or the split $T_1$-$T_2$ scales, on the frame edges.

 ***Hemmi 153 Electrical Engineer***—The Hemmi 153 is a log-log vector duplex rule cherished by electrical power engineers.
-In terms of power, this slide rule is comparable to the more popular K&E 4083-3 described below in the K&E section.
-But the Hemmi 153 computes the hyperbolic functions in a rather unique and ingenious way, using the [Gudermannian function](https://en.wikipedia.org/wiki/Gudermannian_function): $gd(x) = sin^{-1}(tanh(x)) = tan^{-1}(sinh(x))$.
-The function $gd$ relates trigonometric functions with hyperbolic functions:
+In terms of capabilities, this slide rule is comparable to the more famous K&E 4083-3 described below in the K&E section.
+But the Hemmi 153 computes the hyperbolic functions in a rather unique and ingenious way, using the [Gudermannian function](https://en.wikipedia.org/wiki/Gudermannian_function):

+- $gd(x) = sin^{-1}(tanh(x)) = tan^{-1}(sinh(x))$

+The function $gd$, thus, relates trigonometric functions with hyperbolic functions as follows:

 - $sin(gd(x)) = tanh(x)$
 - $cos(gd(x)) = sech(x)$